Compliance intelligence

 The governance model

 Verified library entries and AI-assisted drafts are intentionally distinct.
-That is what makes the product trustworthy.
+That distinction is what makes the product trustworthy in front of a regulator.

 LexVisual